Parachute: Annular

-Some designs with a pull-down apex have the fabric removed from the apex to open a hole through which air can exit (most, if not all, round canopies have at least a small hole to allow easier tie-down for packing - these aren't considered annular), giving the canopy an annular geometry.
+Some designs with a pull-down apex have the fabric removed from the apex to open a hole through which air can exit (most, if not all, round canopies have at least a small hole to allow easier tie-down for packing – these are not considered annular), giving the canopy an annular geometry.
 This hole can be very pronounced in some designs, taking up more 'space' than the parachute.
 They also have decreased horizontal drag due to their flatter shape and, when combined with rear-facing vents, can have considerable forward speed.
-Truly annular designs - with a hole large enough that the canopy can be classified as ring-shaped - are uncommon.
+Truly annular designs – with a hole large enough that the canopy can be classified as ring-shaped – are uncommon.

 Rogallo wing

 Sport parachuting has experimented with the Rogallo wing, among other shapes and forms.
 These were usually an attempt to increase the forward speed and reduce the landing speed offered by the other options at the time.
 The ram-air parachute's development and the subsequent introduction of the sail slider to slow deployment reduced the level of experimentation in the sport parachuting community.
 The parachutes are also hard to build.